-1 Wear and tear may be claimed on either a diminishing value method or on a straightline basis, in which case certain requirements apply

-- 2 Costs incurred in moving business assets from one location to another are not deductible as these are regarded as being capital in nature.
-Wear and tear may be claimed over the remaining useful life of the assets - 3 When an asset is acquired for no consideration, a wear and tear allowance may be claimed on its market value at date of acquisition - 4 Where an asset is acquired from a connected person, wear and tear may only be claimed on the original cost to the seller less allowances claimed by the connected person plus recoupments and CGT included in the seller's income - 5 The acquisition of "small" items at a cost of less than R7 000 (2009 : R5 000) per item may be written off in full during the year of acquisition.
+- Wear and tear may be claimed on either a diminishing value method or on a straightline basis, in which case certain requirements apply - Costs incurred in moving business assets from one location to another are not deductible as these are regarded as being capital in nature.
+Wear and tear may be claimed over the remaining useful life of the assets - When an asset is acquired for no consideration, a wear and tear allowance may be claimed on its market value at date of acquisition - Prior to 1 January 2013, wear and tear on any assets acquired from a connected person may only be claimed on the original cost to the seller less allowances claimed by the seller, plus recoupments and Capital Gains Tax included in the seller's income - The acquisition of "small" items at a cost of less than R7 000 (2009; R5 000) per item may be written off in full during the year of acquisition.